 The new kid in town, Jim Stark (James Dean, East of Eden), has a knack for getting into trouble.
-Jim’s odd behavior quickly attacks the attention of the school’s bullies, which lead to more trouble.
-Feeling misunderstood by his bickering parents, Jim finds solace in his friendship with other equally confused local youngsters, Judy (Natalie Wood, Splendor in Grass) and John “Plato” (Sal Mineo, Exodus).
+Feeling misunderstood by his bickering parents, Jim finds solace in his friendship with other local misfits, a confused young woman, Judy (Natalie Wood, Splendor in Grass), and a lonely wealthy kid, John “Plato” (Sal Mineo, Exodus).

 Reaction & Thoughts:

 This is the movie that turned actor James Dean into a deity.
-One could speculate about how much his premature death contributed to the myth, but Rebel without a Cause is such a marvelous piece of pop-culture iconography that I’m almost sure this movie would have made Dean a legend irrespective of the tragic circumstances surrounding his death.
+One could speculate about how much his premature death contributed to the myth, but Rebel Without a Cause is such a marvelous movie that I’m almost sure it would have made Dean a legend irrespective of the tragic circumstances surrounding his death.

-After multiple viewings, Rebel without a Cause still gives me goosebumps.
-I can’t put my finger on it, but this is one of the rare movie gems that don’t age with neither time nor repeated viewings.
-I can only imagine what people thought at the time of its release.
+The film remains timeless.
+I could only imagine what people thought at the time of its release.
 My dad, who was a freshman in high school when the movie came out, lights up every time I mention the film.
 He never misses an opportunity to tell me how much the movie meant to him.
-My old man has always insisted that this was more than a movie; it was an earth-shattering experience.
-I wasn’t there, but I get it, I really get it.
+Dad has always insisted that this was more than a movie; it was an earth-shattering experience.
+I wasn’t there, but I get it.

-Like John Hughes (Sixteen Candles and Ferris Bueller’s Day Off) decades later, it’s hard to explain how fortyish writer & director Nicholas Ray (In a Lonely Place and Johnny Guitar) managed to understand teenagers better than their parents.
-Ray incisively and poetically, creates the ultimate teen angst drama — it’s The Breakfast Club, ’50s style.
-When Deans howls, “you’re tearing me apart,” a hymn to generational alienation was created.
+Like John Hughes (Sixteen Candles and Ferris Bueller’s Day Off) decades later, it’s hard to explain how 40ish filmmaker Nicholas Ray (They Live by Night and Johnny Guitar) managed to understand teenagers so well.
+Director Ray incisively and poetically creates the ultimate teen angst drama — it’s The Breakfast Club, ’50s style.
+As Deans howls, “you’re tearing me apart,” a hymn to generational alienation is created.

-There is robust symbolism and unforgettable imagery in the movie.
-The scenes at the planetarium, the knife fight, the “chicken” car race, the empty swimming pool, etc., they are haunting, memorable moments.
-It was all beautifully filmed in CinemaScope & WarnerColor by Ernest Haller (Jezebel and Gone with the Wind), with a terrific music score by Leonard Rosenman (East of Eden and Barry Lyndon) to boot.
+However, there is robust symbolism and unforgettable imagery in the movie.
+The scenes at the planetarium, the knife fight, the “chicken” car race, the empty swimming pool, etc., are haunting moments that will forever be seared into your memory.
+It was all beautifully filmed in CinemaScope and WarnerColor by Ernest Haller (Gone with the Wind), with a terrific music score by Leonard Rosenman (Barry Lyndon) to boot.

-Also, the kids’ problems don’t sound that bad.
-Considering the awful things today’s kids have to face, the problems of the young people in the film aren’t terribly bad.
-Dean is upset that his father is no more assertive.
-Not cool, but not a tragedy either.
-Wood’s father is a jerk.
-Again, not great, but hardly anything to lose your mind over.
-Mineo’s situation is the saddest.
+The film does a great job establishing the characters’ personalities and their problems.
+Dean’s Jim is upset that his father isn’t assertive.
+Judy’s father is a jerk.
+Plato’s situation is by far the saddest.
 The poor rich kid has been left alone to be raised by the maid.
-Neglected, unwanted, unloved, Mineo’s Plato provides this teen-opera with its emotional core — it is very difficult to shake up Plato’s last scene.
+Neglected, unwanted, unloved, Plato provides this powerful teen-opera with its emotional core — it is very difficult to shake up Plato’s last scenes.

 Conclusions & Final Thoughts:

-One thing that I loved most about Rebel without a Cause is that it doesn’t attempt to solve anything.
-It openly, honestly discusses the issues inherent in being an adolescent — it’s called “growing pains” for a reason.
-I also liked the fact that this movie about teenagers, for teenagers, is never condescending to its target audience.
-Rebel without a Cause is simply a great movie.
-With Jim Backus (Thurston Howell in TV’s Gilligan’s Island), Ann Doran (Where Love Has Gone), Edward Platt (Chief in TV’s Get Smart) William Hopper (Paul Drake in TV’s Perry Mason) and a very young Dennis Hopper (Easy Rider) as one of the teenagers.
+The thing I love most about Rebel Without a Cause is that it doesn’t attempt to solve anything.
+The film openly and honestly discusses the issues inherent in being an adolescent — it’s called “growing pains” for a reason.
+I also like the fact that this movie treats the characters with dignity and respect.
+With Jim Backus (TV’s Gilligan’s Island), Ann Doran (Where Love Has Gone), and a very young Dennis Hopper (Easy Rider) as one of the teenagers.
 Color, 111 minutes, Not Rated.